123000001212/MODA/README.md

 NOTE: The experimental results of attack success rate and classification accuracy can be found in unlearning.ipynb.

+## Results

+An example of our code results are presented at "results.ipynb".

 ## Other Related Code Repositories

 - WAFFLE: https://github.com/123000001212/WAFFLE